A Diffusion-based Generative Machine Learning Paradigm for Dynamic Contingency Screening: Experiment Results

 \subsection{Results and Discussion}

 A threshold value is introduced as the median of the total number of contingencies of a case study.
-As discussed in Subsection \ref{indicator}, the rank of a contingency per sample in the testing dataset is determined by the value of $max\_\lambda$ computed by the continuation power flow method (MATPOWER).
+As discussed in Subsection \ref{indicator}, the rank of a contingency per sample in the testing dataset is determined by the value of $\max\_\lambda$ computed by the continuation power flow method (MATPOWER).
 The threshold value is utilized to assess comprehensively the DDPM-CS's performance across all the case studies.
 The worst contingencies of which are of more interest are ranked from the lowest to the threshold value.
 The remaining contingencies are ranked higher than the threshold value.
 Due to this classification, the DDPM-CS's performance is evaluated by the score of the number of contingencies that are ranked under the threshold.
+The DDPM-CS architecture is fine-tuned through the trial-and-error process to achieve appropriate hyperparameters in proportion to the case study's complexity.

-As illustrated in Fig.~\ref{fig:ieee6_analysis}, the generated contingencies of the IEEE-6 case study are ranked below the threshold value.
+As illustrated in Fig.~\ref{fig:ieee6_analysis}, the generated contingencies of the IEEE-6 system are ranked below the threshold value.
 They are distributed evenly from the $1^{st}$ to the $3^{rd}$ rank, and a dozen of them fall to the higher rankings.
 To this end, it can be said that DDPM-CS is able to generate the worst contingencies for any base case of load demand in the $[0.5, 1.5]$ range of the common load profile based on what it has learned from the training dataset with not too many samples.